explorium-ai/package-helm-ecr-action/README.md

-# Get Latest ECR Image
+# Package Helm ECR Action

-Query and get latest ECR image of a specific tag and pull it if needed
+Package a helm chart and deploy to an AWS ECR repository using OCI
 <!-- ## Inputs

 | Input | Type | Description | Default | Required